matthew-spencer-1/matthew-spencer-1.github.io/openGL.md

 - This is my initial foray into OpenGL, as such many of the components are fairly unrefined.
 The work, they do what they are supposed to do, but it doesn't look all that pretty in the code.

 Please feel free to examine the code base, [located here](https://github.com/matthew-spencer-1/openGL_CPP).
-In windows, the rendering will look something like this:
 <img src="/images/openGL/WindowsSS.png" width="375" height="287"/>

 ## Java